httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 key, so binding authentication to requests would not provide much benefit in practice.

-Key material used for the Concealed HTTP authentication scheme MUST NOT be reused in other protocols.
-Doing so can undermine the security guarantees of the authentication.
+Authentication asymmetric keys used for the Concealed HTTP authentication scheme MUST NOT be reused in other protocols.
+Even though we attempt to mitigate these issues by adding a static prefix to the signed data (see
+{{computation}}), reusing keys could undermine the security guarantees of the authentication.

 Origins offering this scheme can link requests that use the same key.
 However, requests are not linkable across origins if the keys used are specific